Trans-exclusionary radical feminism by country: United Kingdom

+The Gender Recognition Act has been a place of contention among movement adherents.
 In 2016, the House of Commons' Women and Equalities Committee issued a report recommending that the Gender Recognition Act 2004 be updated "in line with the principles of gender self-declaration".
 Later in 2016, in England and Wales, a proposal was developed under Theresa May's government to revise the Act to introduce self-identification, with a public consultation opening in 2018.
-This proposed reform became a key locus of conflict for the emerging gender-critical movement, seeking to block reform of the Act, with a number of groups such as Fair Play For Women, For Women Scotland, and Woman's Place UK being formed.
+This proposed reform became a key locus of conflict, with movement supporters seeking to block reform of the Act, with a number of groups such as Fair Play For Women, For Women Scotland, and Woman's Place UK being formed as a result.
 2018 found a significant majority of respondents in favour of the GRA reforms, however, in 2020, Boris Johnson's government dropped the reforms, instead reducing the cost of a gender recognition certificate and moving the application process online.

-Another key locus of conflict for the emerging movement was the stance of LGBT rights charity Stonewall on trans issues.
+Another area of conflict has been the stance of LGBT rights charity Stonewall on transgender people.
 In 2015, Stonewall had begun campaigning for trans equality, with Stonewall head Ruth Hunt apologising for the organisation's previous failure to do so.
 In 2019, the LGB Alliance was founded in opposition to Stonewall, accusing the organization of having "undermined women's sex-based rights and protections" and attempting "to introduce confusion between biological sex and the notion of gender".

-The year 2019 saw the formation of the Women's Human Rights Campaign (now Women's Declaration International) by noted gender-critical feminist Sheila Jeffreys and co-founder Heather Brunskell-Evans.
-The group published a manifesto titled the Declaration on Women's Sex-Based Rights, which argued that recognising trans women as women "constitutes discrimination against women" and called for the "elimination of that act".
+In the 2010s and 2020s, there were the formation of anti-trans groups and spread of the anti-trans messaging on social media.
+In 2019, gender-critical feminist Sheila Jeffreys and Heather Brunskell-Evans founded Women's Human Rights Campaign, which published a manifesto titled the Declaration on Women's Sex-Based Rights, which argued that recognising trans women as women "constitutes discrimination against women" and called for the "elimination of that act".
+In 2020, scholar Aleardo Zanghellini stated that "the case against trans inclusion in the United Kingdom has been presented primarily through social media and blog-type or journalistic online platforms lacking the traditional prepublication checks of academic peer review".

 J. K. Rowling is a prominent gender-critical feminist in the United Kingdom.

-A 2020 paper in SAGE Open said that "the case against trans inclusion in the United Kingdom has been presented primarily through social media and blog-type or journalistic online platforms lacking the traditional prepublication checks of academic peer review".
 Some public figures such as Graham Linehan and J. K. Rowling have often been featured in gender-critical social media posts.
 The Internet forum Mumsnet has also been a prominent hub of online gender-critical discourse.